binury/better_webfishing_mod_template/README.md

 I tried to include _many_ example patches in a variety of styles to showcase as much as I could without potentially overwhelming the reader.
-For what it's worth, a typical mod might never get this large so don't feel like you've done something wrong if your mod file ends up being only 50 or so lines-- that's totally normal! file ends up being only 50 or so lines-- that's totally normal!
+For what it's worth, a typical mod might never get this large so don't feel like you've done something wrong if your mod file ends up being only 50 or so lines-- that's totally normal!

 ## Other examples to reference
 - [BetterLocalChat](https://github.com/binury/Toes.BetterLocalChat)